Why an Industrial Decision OS

 1

-A true decision OS must reject 70–80% of potential solutions.
+A true decision OS must often say:

 2

-Longer engagements
+Long engagements

 Ongoing dependency

-That breaks the consulting incentive model.
+That breaks the consulting business model.

 3

-After pilots are approved
+Pilots are approved

-The biggest leverage exists before technology enters the picture.
+The greatest leverage exists before the signature.

 Why the Market Wasn't Ready Earlier

-Three things had to happen simultaneously:
+Three structural conditions had to converge:

 1